torik42/YaLafi/README.md

   If a short inclusion, for instance via \\foreignlanguage, does not comprise more than `num` plain-text words (default: 2), then the main text flow is continued.
-  The inclusion is represented by a placeholder from collection 'lang\_change\_repl' in file yalafi/parameters.py.
+  The inclusion is represented by a placeholder from collections 'lang\_change\_repl\*' in file yalafi/parameters.py.
   Language changes with \\selectlanguage always break the text flow.
 - `--ml-rule-threshold num`<br>
   If an inserted foreign-language text part consists of at most `num` words